sheppydepp/cop4635-proj2new/readme.txt

 === Accomplishments ===
 The server WSL terminal sucessfuly shows any file requests being made by the client WSL terminal showing interaction between the client and server.
+The client WSL terminal sucessfuly shows file content from the server showing interaction between the client and server.

 === Other Notes ===
 The Port Number specified in our code is 60010.
+We had a slight issue with our connection checking method.
+The client will still try to make a request if the server is not running instead of terminating.